-Most studies on Brexit, or on withdrawal from the European Union in general, focus on either the ways in which this can be done, or on the possible future relationship between the withdrawing state and the EU.2 This should not
+Most studies on Brexit, or on withdrawal from the European Union in general, focus on either the ways in which this can be done, or on the possible future relationship between the United Kingdom and the EU.1 The same holds true for the Guidelines adopted by the EU in relation to the negotiations with the UK.2 This should not come as a surprise.

-1 Professor of International and European Law and Governance, University of Twente, The Netherlands.
-Credits are due to Prof. Adam Łazowski as some of the ideas have been developed together with him in earlier projects.
-See in particular A. Łazowski and R.A.
-Wessel, 'The External Dimension of Withdrawal from the European Union', Revue des Affaires Européennes, 2016/4, 2017, pp. 623-638.

-2 See recently some contributions to C. Closa (Ed.), Secession from a Member State and Withdrawal from the European Union: Troubled Membership, Cambridge University Press, 2017; P. Eeckhout and E. Frantziou, 'Brexit and Article 50 TEU: A constitutionalist reading', CMLRev., pp. 695-733; 'Editorial comments: Withdrawing from the "ever closer union"?', 53 CMLRev., 2006, pp. 1491-1499.
-Cf. also, inter alia, A.F.
-Tatham, Don't Mention Divorce at the Wedding, Darling!: EU Accession and Withdrawal after Lisbon, in: A. Biondi, P. Eeckhout, S. Ripley (eds), EU Law after Lisbon, Oxford 2012, p.
-128; H. Hofmeister, Should I stay or Should I Go?- A Critical Analysis of the Right to Withdraw from the EU, 16 ELJ (2010) p.
-589; A. Łazowski, Withdrawal from the European Union and Alternatives to Membership, 37 ELRev.
-(2012) p.
-523; P. Nicolaides, Withdrawal from the European Union: A Typology of Effects, 20 MJ (2013) p.
-209; C. M. Rieder, The Withdrawal Clause of the come as a surprise.
 After all, in relation to Brexit in particular it is not easy to disentangle a close and long-lasting relationship and at the same time find ways to hold on to elements of that relationship.
 Other contributions in this special issue testify to that.

+^{}Professor of International and European Law and Governance, University of Twente, The Netherlands.
+The article was finalized during my stay as a Visiting Fellow at the European University Institute, Florence.
+Credits are due to Adam Łazowski as some of the ideas have been developed together with him in earlier projects.
+See in particular Łazowski and Wessel, "The external dimension of withdrawal from the European Union", (2017) R.A.E- L.E.A, 623-638.
+Thanks also to the reviewers of this journal for their very helpful comments and suggestions.

+1See recently some contributions to Closa (Ed.), Secession from a Member State and withdrawal from the European Union: Troubled membership (Cambridge University Press, 2017); Eeckhout and Frantziou, "Brexit and Article 50 TEU: A constitutionalist reading", 54 CML Rev. (2017), 695-733; "Editorial comments: Withdrawing from the 'ever closer union'?", 53 CML Rev. (2016), 1491-1499; and Van der Wel and Wessel, "The Brexit roadmap: Mapping the choices and consequences during the EU/UK withdrawal and future relationship negotiations", (2017), CLEER Papers.
+Compare also, inter alia, Tatham, "Don't mention divorce at the wedding, darling!: EU accession and withdrawal after Lisbon", in Biondi, Eeckhout and Ripley (Eds.), EU Law after Lisbon (OUP, 2012), p.
+128; Hofmeister, "Should I stay or should I go? - A critical analysis of the right to withdraw from the EU", 16 ELJ (2010), 589; Łazowski, "Withdrawal from the European Union: A typology of effects", 20 MJ (2013), 209; Rieder, "The withdrawal clause of the Lisbon Treaty in the light of EU citizenship: Between disintegration and integration", 37 Fordham International Law Journal (2013), 147; Łazowski, "EU Withdrawal: Good business for British business?", 22 EPL (2016), 115.